Eliot-Roxbergh/static_analysis/README.md

 So running fewer tools we would not have found all these faults, what are we missing that we could find with other tools?

 #### clang-tidy/clang-sa (CodeChecker)
-CodeChecker reports a few useful errors, no real false positives.
+CodeChecker reports many useful errors (memory errors and other important problems), but some false positives.
-Although we get some less important warnings as we use --enable sensitive.
+As we use its sensitive setting, we get a few extra LOW and MEDIUM warnings (can be tweaked a lot).

 ```
 -----------------------------------------------------------------------